ethereumproject/volunteer/README.md

 help new volunteers, but there is no strict leadership heirachy.
-Instead of a chain of command, I propose we operate on a merit system, you are judged only on your code & discussion contributions, not your age, race, gender, sex, nationality or anything else, just the code you commit.
+Instead of a chain of command, I propose we operate on a merit system, you are judged only on your code & discussion contributions, not your age, race, gender, sex, nationality or anything else, just the what you contribute.
 You do not even need to own any Ethereum classic, if you have a good idea or a well reasoned contribution, that is all that matters.

 If you see anything that needs to be fixed and you are capable, please fix it.
 Create a local fork, make the change and submit a pull request.
+Everyone is currently working in a volunteer capacity, the fastest way to enact changes is to create pull requests.

 If you want to make fundamental changes to the system please consult with your peers, have them review your code, and make sure we have